barricklab/breseq/src/doc/usage.rst

    Predict polymorphic (mixed) mutations.

+.. option:: -x, --nanopore

+   Set read alignment and mutation calling options for Nanopore sequencing data.
+Important: no indel mutations will be called in homopolymer repeats of 4 or more bases with this option.

 For a complete list of options, please see the command line help (by using the -h option).

 Command: bam2aln